 Motorcycles registered in Maine must receive safety inspections to obtain stickers that must be “clearly and completely visible from the rear of the motorcycle”.
 Operators are also required to show their certificate of inspection along with their motorcycle registration when stopped by law enforcement.
-Inspections stickers must be mounted on the frame of the motorcycle or on a special plate that can then be attached to the rear of the motorcycle.
+Inspection stickers must be mounted on the frame of the motorcycle or on a special plate that can then be attached to the rear of the motorcycle.

 There are many reasons why motorcycles might fail safety inspections, but two of the most common are rear chain adjustments that are non-compliant with manufacturer specifications and motorcycles with contaminated brake drums or discs.

-Contact a Maine Motorcycle Attorney if you have Questions
+Contact a Maine Motorcycle Attorney if You Have Questions